Decision guide

 Why it wins: The Uneekor QED changes the game by mounting overhead — ceiling-mounted, looking down at impact.
 This means no device sitting behind the ball, no line-of-sight issues, and the most natural hitting experience of any launch monitor.
 You just step up and swing.
 Like a real golf shot.

 What matters: Dual high-speed cameras capture both ball and club at impact from above.
 Full club data — face angle, path, dynamic loft, speed — included at no additional subscription cost, offering unparalleled analytical depth.
 That last part is huge.
 Most competitors charge extra for club data.
 Uneekor gives it to you out of the box.
 Putting analysis is included too.
-The QED requires marked balls (stickered), but the data quality is exceptional.
+The Uneekor QED requires marked balls (stickered), but the data quality is exceptional.

-The real story: The QED is the entry point to "serious" home simulator territory.
+The real story: The Uneekor QED is the entry point to "serious" home simulator territory.
 The overhead design means your hitting area stays clean — no tripod to trip over, no device to worry about shanking a ball into.
 Once it's installed, you forget it's there.
 The downside: it's a permanent installation.
 You need ceiling mounting, proper alignment, and a dedicated space.
 This isn't something you set up and tear down.
 But if you're building a simulator room in your basement or garage, the QED is the monitor to build around.
 Software includes Uneekor's own suite plus GSPro, E6, TGC, and more.

 Price: ~$5,000